dorukersoy47/IB-HL-CS/week17/SystemFundementals.md

 4. ...explain/determine the details of the change
     - when? where? who is involved? how much will it cost?
 Etc. → budget, time, scope

+### Compatibility Issues Resulting from Situations Including Legacy Systems or Business Mergers

+***Legacy systems*** are outdated computer systems, programming languages or application software that are used instead of available upgraded versions.

+- A legacy system is often still in use because its data cannot be changed to newer or standard formats, or its application programs cannot be upgraded.

+!(/assets/images/LegacySystems.png)